nimashoghi/ece6254-presentation/slides.md

 - Draw samples from base distributions
 - Solve an ODE from t=0 to t=1 using 50-250 steps (vs. 1000+ for diffusion)
-- The result is a physically realistic material with proper structure

 -->